Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 Townhouses are often seen as the ultimate prize in urban living.

-It is a form of real property that not only pertains to the air within the home, but also the lot upon which it stands; unlike a condo where you own air, and share ownership of the lot and common areas with your fellow condo owners.
+It is a form of real property that pertains not only to the air within the home but also to the lot upon which it stands, unlike a condo where you own air and share ownership of the lot and common areas with your fellow condo owners.

 Most townhouses were constructed between the late 19th and early 20th centuries.